Mailgun to Mailtrap:

 API Authentication

-User management
+Permissions/User management

 ActionMailer Balancer for smooth migration

-After you install the Balancer to your application and do some minor configurations, it will extend the sending method of ActionMailer.
+After you install the Balancer and make some minor configurations, ActionMailer’s sending method will get extended.

-For more detailed info on the boilerplate and use in development, read the Mailtrap ActionMailer Balancer Github page.
+For more detailed info on the boilerplate and use in development, read the Mailtrap ActionMailer Balancer GitHub page.